gunnar-miklis/spotify-playlist-editor/README.md

 ## 🧗‍♂️ Challenges and Learning Experiences

 1. The biggest challenge for me, as someone who's used to develope with React  (purely client-side) was adapting to Next.js the hybrid full-stack approach.
 Getting a feel for how server and client connects, especially when mixing SSR with dynamic CSR, took some time to grasp.
-Having the server involved in state managment required to rethink how states or data fetching are handled on the client-side.
-For example via API routes or Server Actions.
+Having the server involved in state managment required to rethink how states or data fetching are handled on the client-side — such as using API routes or Server Actions.
+2. Another significant challenge was working with the Spotify API.
+While it's feature-rich and offers a lot of functionality, the responses are large JSON objects, so I had to carefully pick out the relevant properties.
+Since each endpoint is designed to handle just a single specific task (I assume the API strictly follows the SOLID principles), I often needed to make several API calls to gather all the data required for just a single action in my application.
-2. The file-based system (nested folder structures) initally felt complex.
-However it offers a lot of fexilbilty overall.
+3. The file-based system (nested folder structures) initally felt complex.
+However it offers a lot of flexibility and organization as the project grows.
-3. CSS modules was a new concept for me as well.
+4. CSS modules was a new concept for me as well.
 They provide modularity, which is incredibly helpful when working with individual components, making styling more manageable.

 ## 💭 Future Ideas